PixelsCamp/talks/2019/everyone_is_naked_attacking_the_dht-goncalo_pestana.md

 Description
 -----------

-Distributed Hash Tables (DHT) are an important primitive which allow multiple nodes to collaboratively store and retrieve data in a completely decentralised network.
+Distributed Hash Table (DHT) is an important primitive which allows network peers to collaboratively store and retrieve data in a decentralized network.
 Nowadays, millions of users are using services which rely on DHTs:
-Bittorrent, IPFS, Freenet, Ethereum are just examples of projects leveraging DHTs to store and retrieve data in a decentralised way.
-With the upcoming Web 3.0, it is expected that DHTs will become an even more important building block.
+Bittorrent, IPFS, Freenet, Ethereum are some examples of networks which use DHTs.
+As the Web 3.0 ecosystem becomes mainstream, the number of systems relying on DHTs are expected to increase.

-Naive implementations of DHTs leak critical information about user behaviour e.g. who is storing and retrieving specific files in the network.
-It is often trivial for adversaries to collect data that can be correlated to understand what network users are up to.
-The data leaked can used for mass surveillance, censorship and privacy attacks on DHT users.
+However, naive implementations of DHTs leak critical information about user behavior and user metadata (e.g. who is storing and retrieving specific files in the network).
+In a DHT network, it is trivial for adversaries to collect network information that can be correlated to understand what the users are up to.
+The data leaked can used for mass surveillance, censorship and privacy attacks on DHT users and services.

+As P2P networks and decentralized systems (re)gain popularity among researchers and industry alike, it is important to design and implement decentralized systems that preserve users’ privacy.
+Failing to deliver on this will render decentralized systems unusable and unattractive for mass adoption or as a viable alternative to centralized systems.
-In this talk, we first dive into what are DHTs, how they work and its privacy vulnerabilities.
-After motivating the reasons of why anonymous and private systems are important for the future the internet and society, we'll perform a live privacy attack on a public DHT.
-We will see how easy it is to collect and correlate public activity in DHTs and generate usage profiles that can be used against DHT users.

-We will also go through some techniques and protocols used to harden privacy in DHTs based on current research and applications such as onion routing, friend-to-friend routing, and others.
+In this talk, our goals are to learn what DHTs, how they are used and how to improve privacy of existent designs.
+We first dive into what are DHTs, how they work and its privacy vulnerabilities.
+After motivating the reasons of why privacy preserving networks are important for the future the internet and society, we'll perform a live privacy attack on a public DHT.
+We will see how easy it is to collect and correlate public activity in DHTs and try to understand its consequences from an user perspective.
+We wrap up by going through some mechanisms and protocols used to harden privacy in DHTs based on the latest research, such as onion routing, friend-to-friend routing, and others.

 Speaker Bio